 Comment

+In a multi-plaintiff or multi-defendant case, the trial judge should consider naming each individual specifically in lieu of using the generic term “officers” or “defendants.”
+In Chinaryan, the Ninth Circuit explained that the jury instructions were “confusing” where the instructions stated that “to establish an unreasonable seizure in this case, the plaintiffs must prove by a preponderance of the evidence that the officers”—plural—“used excessive force.”
+Chinaryan v.
+City of Los Angeles, 113 F.4th 888, 905 (9th Cir.
+2024) (emphasis in original).
+The “officers” jury instruction language was confusing because it “required the jury to evaluate the excessiveness of the force used by the officers collectively rather than consider whether any single officer used excessive force.”
+Id.
+In light of Chinaryan, the trial judge may consider using a special verdict to identify the specific findings as to each plaintiff and defendant.

 In Castro v.
 County of Los Angeles, 833 F.3d 1060, 1070 (9th Cir.
 2016) (en banc), the Ninth Circuit overruled Clouthier v.
 County of Contra Costa, 591 F.3d 1232, 1253-54 (9th Cir.
-2010), “to the extent that it identified a single deliberate indifference standard for all § 1983 claims . . . .”
-Castro at 1070.
+2010), “to the extent that it identified a single deliberate indifference standard for all § 1983 claims.”
 The Ninth Circuit in Castro also approved a jury instruction for a pretrial detainee’s claim of failure to protect.
-See Instruction 9.31 (Particular Rights—Fourteenth Amendment—Pretrial Detainee’s Claim of Failure to Protect).

-See also Gordon v.
+See Instruction 9.31 (Particular Rights—Fourteenth Amendment—Pretrial Detainee’s Claim of Failure to Protect); see also Gordon v.
 County of Orange, 888 F.3d 1118, 1124-25 (9th Cir.
-2018) (“[W]e hold that claims for violations of the right to adequate medical care ‘brought by pretrial detainees against individual defendants under the Fourteenth Amendment’ must be evaluated under an objective deliberate indifference standard”) (extending Castro); Sandoval v.
+2018) (“[W]e hold that claims for violations of the right to adequate medical care ‘brought by pretrial detainees against individual defendants under the Fourteenth Amendment’ must be evaluated under an objective deliberate indifference standard.”) (extending Castro); Sandoval v.
 County of San Diego, 985 F.3d 657, 662 (9th Cir.
 2021) (applying Gordon to nurses’ alleged failure to provide proper care to pretrial detainee).

+“[I]t is clearly established that officers must seek to provide an injured detainee or arrestee with objectively reasonable medical care in the face of medical necessity creating a substantial and obvious risk of serious harm, including by summoning medical assistance.”
+D’Braunstein v.
+Cal.
+Highway Patrol, 131 F.4th 764, 771 (9th Cir.
+2025).
+“Officers may not act with objective deliberate indifference to such a medical need.”
+Id.
+In D’Braunstein, the Ninth Circuit held that a police officer was not entitled to qualified immunity from the plaintiff’s Fourth and Fourteenth Amendment claims when the officer knew that the plaintiff was in a serious car accident but failed to summon medical care because she believed the plaintiff was on drugs.
+Id. at 766-68.
+In evaluating whether a reasonable jury could conclude that the officer violated the plaintiff’s clearly established rights, the court stated that “the common underlying constitutional question reflected in Fourth and Fourteenth Amendment case law is whether an officer’s provision (or deprivation) of medical care was objectively unreasonable.”
+Id. at 769.

-The Ninth Circuit held “pre-trial detainees do have a right to direct-view safety checks sufficient to determine whether their presentation indicates the need for medical treatment.”
-Gordon v.
-County of Orange, 6 F.4th 961, 973 (9th Cir.
-2021).
+The Ninth Circuit has held “pre-trial detainees do have a right to direct-view safety checks sufficient to determine whether their presentation indicates the need for medical treatment.”
+Gordon, 6 F.4th at 973.
 While there is “no § 1983 liability for simply acting contrary to prison policy,” the standardized medical procedures of a prison can “help to underscore” that prison officials “had access to facts from which a reasonable person would infer” that a particular patient “was at serious medical risk.”
 Russell v.
 Lumitap, 31 F.4th 729, 742 (9th Cir.
 2022).